yym68686/uni-api/README.md

       - causallm-35b-beta2ep-q6k: causallm-35b
       - anthropic/claude-3-5-sonnet
     tools: false
-    engine: openrouter # Force use of a specific message format, currently supports gpt, claude, gemini, openrouter native format, optional
+    engine: openrouter # Force to use a specific message format, currently supports gpt, claude, gemini, openrouter native format, optional

 api_keys:
-  - api: sk-KjjI60Yf0JFWxfgRmXqFWyGtWUd9GZnmi3KlvowmRWpWpQRo # API Key, required for users to use this service
+  - api: sk-KjjI60Yf0JFWxfgRmXqFWyGtWUd9GZnmi3KlvowmRWpWpQRo # API Key, users need an API key to use this service, required
-    model: # The models that this API Key can use, required.
-Channel-level round-robin load balancing is enabled by default, and each request model is requested in the order configured in the model.
+    model: # The model that this API Key can use, required.
+Channel-level polling load balancing is enabled by default, each request model is requested in the order configured in the model.
 It is unrelated to the original channel order in providers.
 Therefore, you can set different request orders for each API key.
-      - gpt-4o # Usable model name, can use all gpt-4o models provided by providers
+      - gpt-4o # Model name that can be used, can use the gpt-4o model provided by all providers
-      - claude-3-5-sonnet # Usable model name, can use all claude-3-5-sonnet models provided by providers
+      - claude-3-5-sonnet # Model name that can be used, can use the claude-3-5-sonnet model provided by all providers
-      - gemini/* # Usable model name, can only use all models provided by the provider named gemini, where gemini is the provider name, * represents all models
+      - gemini/* # Model name that can be used, can only use all models provided by the provider named gemini, where gemini is the provider name, * represents all models
     role: admin

   - api: sk-pkhf60Yf0JGyJxgRmXqFQyTgWUd9GZnmi3KlvowmRWpWqrhy
     model:
-      - anthropic/claude-3-5-sonnet # Usable model name, can only use the claude-3-5-sonnet model provided by the provider named anthropic.
-Models named claude-3-5-sonnet from other providers cannot be used.
-This notation will not match the model named anthropic/claude-3-5-sonnet provided by other-provider.
+      - anthropic/claude-3-5-sonnet # Model name that can be used, can only use the claude-3-5-sonnet model provided by the provider named anthropic.
+The claude-3-5-sonnet model from other providers cannot be used.
+This way of writing will not match the model named anthropic/claude-3-5-sonnet provided by other-provider.
-      - <anthropic/claude-3-5-sonnet> # By adding angle brackets around the model name, it will not look for the claude-3-5-sonnet model under the channel named anthropic, but instead treat the entire anthropic/claude-3-5-sonnet as the model name.
-This notation can match the model named anthropic/claude-3-5-sonnet provided by other-provider.
+      - <anthropic/claude-3-5-sonnet> # By adding angle brackets on both sides of the model name, it will not look for the claude-3-5-sonnet model under the channel named anthropic, but will use the entire anthropic/claude-3-5-sonnet as the model name.
+This way of writing can match the model named anthropic/claude-3-5-sonnet provided by other-provider.
 But it will not match the claude-3-5-sonnet model under anthropic.
-      - openai-test/text-moderation-latest # When message moderation is enabled, the text-moderation-latest model under the channel named openai-test can be used for message moderation.
+      - openai-test/text-moderation-latest # When message moderation is enabled, the text-moderation-latest model under the channel named openai-test can be used for moral review.
     preferences:
-      SCHEDULING_ALGORITHM: fixed_priority # When SCHEDULING_ALGORITHM is fixed_priority, fixed priority scheduling is used, always executing the channel of the first model with a request.
-Modify the default channel round-robin load balancing.
-SCHEDULING_ALGORITHM options are: fixed_priority, weighted_round_robin, lottery, random.
+      SCHEDULING_ALGORITHM: fixed_priority # When SCHEDULING_ALGORITHM is fixed_priority, use fixed priority scheduling, always execute the first channel with a request.
+Enabled by default, the default value of SCHEDULING_ALGORITHM is fixed_priority.
+Optional values for SCHEDULING_ALGORITHM are: fixed_priority, round_robin, weighted_round_robin, lottery, random.
-      # When SCHEDULING_ALGORITHM is random, random round-robin load balancing is used, randomly requesting the channel of the model with a request.
+      # When SCHEDULING_ALGORITHM is random, use random polling load balancing, randomly request the channel with the requested model.
+      # When SCHEDULING_ALGORITHM is round_robin, use polling load balancing, request the channel of the user's model in order.
       AUTO_RETRY: true # Whether to automatically retry, automatically retry the next provider, true for automatic retry, false for no automatic retry, default is true
-      RATE_LIMIT: 2/min # Supports rate limiting, the maximum number of requests per minute, can be set as an integer, such as 2/min, 2 times per minute, 5/hour, 5 times per hour, 10/day, 10 times per day, 10/month, 10 times per month, 10/year, 10 times per year.
+      RATE_LIMIT: 2/min # Supports rate limiting, maximum number of requests per minute, can be set to an integer, such as 2/min, 2 times per minute, 5/hour, 5 times per hour, 10/day, 10 times per day, 10/month, 10 times per month, 10/year, 10 times per year.
 Default is 60/min, optional
-      ENABLE_MODERATION: true # Whether to enable message moderation, true to enable, false to disable, default is false, when enabled, user messages will be moderated, and if inappropriate messages are found, an error message will be returned.
+      ENABLE_MODERATION: true # Whether to enable message moderation, true for enable, false for disable, default is false, when enabled, messages will be morally reviewed, if inappropriate messages are found, an error message will be returned.

   # Channel-level weighted load balancing configuration example
   - api: sk-KjjI60Yd0JFWtxxxxxxxxxxxxxxwmRWpWpQRo
     model:
       - gcp1/*: 5 # The number after the colon is the weight, weight only supports positive integers.
-      - gcp2/*: 3 # The larger the number, the greater the probability of the request.
+      - gcp2/*: 3 # The size of the number represents the weight, the larger the number, the greater the probability of the request.
-      - gcp3/*: 2 # In this example, there are a total of 10 weights across all channels, and out of 10 requests, 5 requests will request the gcp1/* model, 2 requests will request the gcp2/* model, and 3 requests will request the gcp3/* model.
+      - gcp3/*: 2 # In this example, there are a total of 10 weights across all channels, and 5 out of 10 requests will request the gcp1/* model, 2 requests will request the gcp2/* model, and 3 requests will request the gcp3/* model.

     preferences:
-      SCHEDULING_ALGORITHM: weighted_round_robin # Only when SCHEDULING_ALGORITHM is weighted_round_robin and if the above channels have weights, requests will be made according to the weighted order.
-Use weighted round-robin load balancing, request the channel of the model with a request according to the weight order.
-When SCHEDULING_ALGORITHM is lottery, use lottery round-robin load balancing, request the channel of the model with a request according to the weight randomly.
+      SCHEDULING_ALGORITHM: weighted_round_robin # Only when SCHEDULING_ALGORITHM is weighted_round_robin and the channels above have weights, requests will be made in the weighted order.
+Use weighted polling load balancing, request the channel of the model with the request in weight order.
+When SCHEDULING_ALGORITHM is lottery, use lottery polling load balancing, randomly request the channel of the model with the request according to weight.
+Channels without weights automatically fall back to round_robin polling load balancing.
       AUTO_RETRY: true
 ```